-- 6. Applicant must submit the required Government Agency Taxpayer ID (TIN) Form found in the Files tab of each program solicitation.
-Submitted TIN forms must include DUNS numbers and accurate payment information to be complete. - 7.
+- application due date.
+The Department will NOT accept resolutions after this time.
+Applicants are required to use the Department's Sample Resolution of the Governing Body.
+For reference, please see Appendix D. - 5.
+Applicant must submit the required Government Agency Taxpayer ID (TIN) Form found in the Files tab of each program solicitation.
+Submitted TIN forms must include DUNS numbers and accurate payment information to be complete. - 6.
 CDBG budgets as found in the Grants Network portal are required at application submission.
 Required budget information includes direct costs only.
-Direct costs for Activity, GA, PI, and 'Other' if applicable, must be completed and clearly identified.
+Direct costs for Activity, GA, PI, and 'Other', if applicable, must be completed and clearly identified.
 Do not include any information on indirect cost, match, or cost share.
-Applications submitted without a complete CDBG Budget will be disqualified without exception or appeal.

-In addition, if funding, other than CDBG dollars, are to be used, Applicants are required to upload their Sources and Uses for all funds applicable to the CDBG Activity.
-The application will guide Applicants that are using multiple funding sources to finance their Activity to upload a comprehensive Activity Sources and Uses.

-- 8. Based on the 50 percent rule, Applicants with one or more current and open CDBG Standard Agreements (SAs), for which the expenditure deadline established in the agreement(s) has not yet passed, shall be ineligible to apply for any additional CDBG funds for the same type of Activity(ies) included in those open CDBG SAs, unless the Applicant has expended at least 50 percent of CDBG funds previously awarded, including PI, for that Activity, or unless a waiver to the rule has been approved by the Department's Director, as allowed at HSC § 50833(f).
-This includes PI only SAs approved for the same type of Activity(ies).
-The requirements of this subsection do not apply to OTC awards.
-Applications coming in under CDBG-CV are exempt from this requirement.
-Applicants will be required to submit their most recent Request for Funds and documentation of compliance with the 50 percent rule requirement.
-For awards managed through Grants Network, a screenshot of the grant administration screen at the time of submittal of the application will work as documentation for compliance with the 50 percent rule. - 9.
-Pursuant to 24 CFR Part 5, all CDBG Applicants are required to verify they and their principals, or any/all persons, contractors, consultants, businesses, sub-recipients, etc., that are conducting business with the Applicant are not presently debarred, proposed for debarment, suspended, declared ineligible, or voluntarily excluded from participation in the covered transaction or in any proposal submitted in connection with the covered transaction.
+Applications submitted without a complete CDBG Budget will be disqualified without exception or appeal. - In addition, if funding, other than CDBG dollars, are to be used, Applicants are required to upload their Sources and Uses for all funds applicable to the CDBG Activity.
+The application will guide Applicants that are using multiple funding sources to finance their Activity to upload a comprehensive Activity Sources and Uses. - Due to COVID-19 causing delays in project implementation, the Department is waiving the 50 percent expenditure requirement for the 2021 NOFA, as amended herein. - 7.
+Pursuant to 24 CFR Part 5, all CDBG Applicants are required to verify they and their principals, or any/all persons, contractors, consultants, businesses, subrecipients, etc., that are conducting business with the Applicant are not presently debarred, proposed for debarment, suspended, declared ineligible, or voluntarily excluded from participation in the covered transaction or in any proposal submitted in connection with the covered transaction.
 Applicants and their partners, contractors, consultants and subrecipients must register with the System for Award Management (SAM) to do business with the U.S. government.
 Debarments checks that return "No Results" or "No Record Found" indicate that either the Applicant is not searching under the correct name, or that the Applicant or Applicant partner is not registered.
-The Department will not award any CDBG program funds to Applicants and Applicant partners, including contractors, subrecipients, and consultants that are debarred, suspended, proposed for debarment and declared ineligible, voluntarily excluded from participation, or that are unregistered in SAM from federally assisted programs.
+The Department will not award any CDBG program funds to Applicants and Applicant partners, including contractors, subrecipients, and consultants that are debarred, suspended, proposed for debarment, and declared ineligible, voluntarily excluded from participation, or thatare unregistered in SAM from federally assisted programs.
 Applicants are not required to perform debarment checks on individual Applicant or partner employees or individual persons unless that person is acting as a contractor, consultant, subrecipient, or program partner and will be receiving payment directly from CDBG funds.
 Applications with incomplete Debarment information will be disqualified without exception or appeal.